 How to complain about school transport

-If you're unhappy with your local council you should complain to them first.
+If you're unhappy about school transport, you should complain to your local council first.

 Some councils allow you to make a complaint online using the resolver service.